sineadmcl13/ocpjp-8-upgrade-exam-prep/notes.md

     class Ball implements Shape, Ball{
         //compilation fails with error:
-        //"class Ball inherits unrelated defaults for move() from
+        //class Ball inherits unrelated defaults for move() from
         //types Shape and Ball
     }

 ```

 In order to work around situations like this we need to provide an implementation for the `move()` method in the class `Ball` to override the default method in both interfaces

+- **You cannot override a default method of an interface with a static method in a sub-interface or even in a class that implements that interface.** Although the reverse is possible.
+You can override a static method with a default method

 ----